CIT2318/using-a-config/README.md

 #Using a Config File

 It is considered good practice to store all configuration information (e.g. username and password for database access) in a configuration or config file.
- Then we can make simple to our applications (move to a different server, switch to a different database) without having to sift through PHP code.
+ Then we can make simple changes to our applications (move to a different server, switch to a different database) without having to sift through PHP code.

 Create a new folder, name it *config*.
 Create a new PHP file, save it in the config folder and name it *config.php*.
 Add the following to *config.php* (change the settings to match your database).